vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 difficult to establish which direction the teaching Siva is facing, if the image or ´ relief is no longer part of a spatial con

-struction or has been reemployeḍIt may even be doubted, whether our mo ment 1 is an historic reality at all; possibly, the teaching Siva, the Daks ´ .in. ām¯urti as an iconographic category, was from the beginning conceived of as facing the south.
+struction or has been reemployed.
+It may even be doubted, whether our mo ment 1 is an historic reality at all; possibly, the teaching Siva, the Daks ´ .in. ām¯urti as an iconographic category, was from the beginning conceived of as facing the south.

 A Daks.in. ām¯urti on a crossbar found in Nagarī